 Reduce Holiday Stress Caused by Addiction

 A peaceful season seems nearly impossible for those with substance addiction and their loved ones.
-Without doubt, dealing with addiction during the holidays is tough, let alone battling it at all.
-For those of us who have felt the weight of addiction and the destruction that it can cause, the holiday season is known place some extra unneeded strain on us.
+Without a doubt, dealing with addiction during the holidays is tough, let alone battling it at all.
+For those of us who have felt the weight of addiction and the destruction that it can cause, the holiday season is known to place some extra unneeded strain on us.

 During the few months of winter, it is normal to find ourselves overwhelmed, as we tend to the needs of others and fulfill their expectations.
 However, it is important to make the most of the holiday by taking care of yourself and making your needs a top priority.